Code-Institute-Submissions/marybees/README.md

 * Checkout form styling - form fieldsets not adhering to bootstrap styling i.e should have a dark border and no border-radius.

+* Testing on heroku app limited as static and media files were not loading.

-* Resolved: Brand name querying - ampersand& is a special character in querying so company brandnames containing  (&) - the & must be replaced or the query doesn't return any result.
+* Resolved: Brand name querying - ampersand (&) is a special character in querying so company brandnames containing  (&) - the & must be replaced or the query doesn't return any result.
 Here it is replaced with the word 'and.

 ### Deployment

-Heroku
+[Heroku](https://www.heroku.com/)- to deploy to Heroku firstly create a new app then in the resources tab provision a heroku postgres database.
+To use Postgres dj_database_url and  psycopg2-binary must be installed.
+Comment out the default database in settings.py and instead provde the database URL from Heroku so that original database settings are not in version control.

 AWS